tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-Or get the value of one header, or a list of all of them:
+Or get the value of one header or a list of all of them:

 <div class="highlight">